rafi-gemhar33/rails-notes/ruby/8_strings_symbols_and_other_scalar_objects.md

   - You may use the word coding
 - individual strings
   - force_encoding
-  - bypasses the table of “permitted” encodings
+  - bypasses the table of "permitted" encodings
   - encodes the bytes of the string with the encoding you specify, unconditionally.
 - represent arbitrary characters in a string using either the `\x` escape sequence with a two-digit hexadecimal number representing a byte, or the `\u` escape sequence with a UTF-8 code; the corresponding character will be inserted.
   - encoding switches to UTF-8.